Ultimate Google Analytics 4 (GA4) Guide

 A move away from session-based metrics

 UA is a typical session-based model whereby data is collected and reported within a defined timeframe.
-In contrast, GA4 enables a more detailed reporting process by utilizing a more event-driven model.
+In contrast, GA4 enables a more detailed reporting process by utilising a more event-driven model.

 New automatically collected web events have been added in GA4 including: